Chaste/Chaste.github.io/site/content/docs/user-tutorials/CellBasedDemo.md

 images, one for each time step.
 Next, still in the `anim` folder, do: `./make_a_movie`.
 This reads in the `.png` files and creates a video file called `simulation.mpeg`.

 Results can also be visualized using Paraview.
-See the UserTutorials/VisualizingWithParaview tutorial for more information.
+See the [Visualizing With Paraview](docs/user-tutorials/visualizingwithparaview) tutorial for more information.

 ### Test 2 - basic node-based simulation